wintercooled/flask-api-wrapper-for-gdk/README.md

 5. Send 1 sat of L-BTC to an address.

-The example also shows how to create a new wallet.
+The example also shows how to create a new wallet if you do not want to use the example one, which you probably dont.
+You can get testnet L-BTC and a testnet issued asset from this [Liquid testnet faucet site](https://liquidtestnet.com/faucet) which will help with your testing and development.